crispybacon/rubble/README.md

 - Output reports in JSON format
 - Display formatted reports in the console
 - Deploy and manage AWS solutions using CloudFormation
+- Update existing CloudFormation stacks with changes
 - Automatic bucket policy configuration for S3 buckets to allow CloudFront access
+- SMS and email contact forms for static website

 ## Requirements